 - It’s easy to assemble and disassemble and depending on what size you get it might take anywhere between eight pounds to sixteen pounds of cat litter.

-- Prices will vary between sellers so always shop around to compare brands and prices.
+- Prices will vary between sellers, so you should always shop around to compare brands and prices.
 Check out the selections available in your local pet stores before you purchase one online.

 - Most of the covered litter boxes will have a plastic swinging door in front of them.
 This could actually be a deterrent that stops a cat from using the litter box, so remove it altogether if you can.

 - Whenever you want to clean this type of litter box, you will have to remove the top cover which isn’t required with the open litter trays.

 - These types of litter boxes will have clips on the side to secure the top and bottom parts.
 The clips on some brands can be a bit flimsy and can break or wear down so always check out the type of clip they use to make sure that they are sturdy.